 Over fifty years ago, the City of Peterborough and Peterborough Kinsman Club Enterprises Limited (Kinsman) collaborated to create rental housing at 831 Dutton Road.
 Kinsman seeks assistance from the City, as Service Manager for housing, to continue its mandate, and to jointly plan for the future use of the property.
-There is potential to extend the relationship between the City, the County and Kinsman for the benefit of the seniors living in this well-run, financially stable rental housing project.
+There is potential to extend the relationship between the City, the County and Kinsman for the benefit of senior tenants living in a well-run, financially stable housing project.